- Modern, coupé-inspired design for Kia’s latest concept

 The large front wheel arches lead directly into a strong, consistent shoulder line to meet the rear laser lamps, whose shape echoes those of the front for an identical light signature.
 The rear of the car uses prominent lines and low triangular exhausts to add greater width and volume to its shape and emphasize the car’s sportiness and on-road stability.
 Crisp lines surrounding the rear of the car ensure a high aerodynamic efficiency.

-The Novo’s sharply creased bodywork gives the car a clean, modern appearance when viewed from the side, with strong lines on the doors, skirts and aluminum wing vents.
+The Novo’s sharply creased bodywork gives the car a clean, modern appearance when viewed from the side, with strong lines on the doors, skirts and aluminum wing vents. sexe24.ch.
 Rear-hinged doors complete the car’s striking profile appearance, with slim, central pop-out door handles running level to the finely-sculpted aluminum door mirrors.
 The Novo’s diamond-cut alloy wheels feature a similarly sharp design, made up of straight edges and two-tone carbon and silver finish.
 Completing the Novo’s thoroughly contemporary look are an aluminum rear roof line and two-tone silver and green paint finish.

 Driver-oriented interior with minimalist design forms